HowestX/howestx-docs/final.md

 ##### Virtual environments

 Python uses packages to manage dependencies.
-This can introduce problems when you run multiple Python applications on a single machine: when upgrading a packages for one application, the second application may break if depends on a different version than the new dependencies.
+This can introduce problems when you run multiple Python applications on a single machine.
+When upgrading a packages for one application, the second application may break if depends on a different version than the new dependencies.

 For this, the Python community has introduced *virtual environments*.
 These provide isolate packages in seperate environments.
 Usually, there will be one environment per application.

 Virtual environments (or *venvs* for short) need to be *activated* before you can do work in them.
 There will be a `bin/` folder in a virtual environment, containing multiple scripts.
 You can *source* the `activate` script to enable the virtual environment.
-This is done like this:
+This is done like this

     $ . ./venv/bin/activate